 a.
-The Group's operations could be suspended or discontinued as a result of natural disasters.
+Group operations could be suspended or discontinued as a result of natural disasters.

-The Group's operations are vulnerable to natural disasters such as earthquakes and fires as well as the destruction of buildings, power outages, and network failures resulting therefrom.
+Group operations are vulnerable to natural disasters such as earthquakes and fires as well as the destruction of buildings, power outages, and network failures resulting therefrom.
 The Group's network infrastructure and human resources are mainly concentrated in Tokyo.
 To cope with accidents and surges in Internet access, the Group intends to improve its network infrastructure by duplicating and dispersing its systems and data centers.